bquast/datasets.load/README.md

 # view.datasets
-Tools for view datasets in R
+Tools for selecting datasets in R